nicholasjclark/CV/docs/README.md

 ## Career Summary

-Flexible and engaging disease ecologist with experience studying the geographical and biotic determinants of pathogen transmission.
+Flexible and engaging molecular disease ecologist with experience studying the geographical and biotic determinants of pathogen transmission.
 Interested in developing computational phylogenetic tools and adapting techniques from statistical network theory to study how pathogens interact with their hosts across urbanisation gradients.

 ## Transferable Skills

-  - Strong communication skills: 27 publications in peer-reviewed journals; six international presentations
+  - Strong communication skills: 30 publications in peer-reviewed journals; six international presentations
   - Broad teaching experience: coordinated three undergraduate genetics courses